SkyWorkAIGC/SkyChat-Chinese-Chatbot-GPT3/README.md

 ### [简体中文](README.CN.md)
 ### [English](README.md)
 ## General
-### SkyChat is a Chat-Bot project based on Chinese GPT3 API.
+### SkyChat is a Chatbot project based on Chinese GPT3 API.
 More details at [SingularityAI-OpenAPI](https://openapi.singularity-ai.com)

 # How to use the Demo：
 ## Set up model and python environment